nickapic/Cyber-Security-Knowledge/Day 27 - Docker/README.md

 `docker image rm alpine:3.4`

 To Run :
-1. To show all running containers :
+1. To show all running containers :  `docker container ls`
+2. Run a container with an image and name, then expose port 500 externally mapped to a port 80 inside the container : `docker container run --name web -p 3000:80 image:1.0`
+3. List the networks  : `docker network ls`
+4. Stop a running container through SIGTERM : `docker container stop containername`